Updated May 2023

 Creative tacos & burritos

 Pokez restaurant, in the East Village neighborhood not far from the hostel, is a staff favorite.
 In addition to traditional offerings like chorizo and carne asada, Pokez gets eclectic with a pollo asado Mexican pizza, tacos wrapped in lettuce leaves, and extensive vegetarian menu.
-In the city’s cool North Park neighborhood, trendy taquerias City Taco and Lucha Libre have quickly become local favorites, with the lines to prove it.
-If what you’re really after is an epic Instagram post, Lucha Libre’s colorful Mexican wrestler-themed decor is pretty much guaranteed to help you rack up the likes.
-And this place gets budget-friendly bonus points for its “specialties” menu, where you can order a Tijuana-style hot dog wrapped in bacon or a baby burrito for just $1.75.
+In the city’s cool North Park neighborhood, trendy taquerias City Tacos and Lucha Libre have quickly become local favorites, with the lines to prove it.
+If what you’re really after is an epic Instagram post, Lucha Libre’s colorful Mexican wrestler-themed décor is pretty much guaranteed to help you rack up the likes.
+And this place gets budget-friendly bonus points for its “specialties” menu, where you can order a Tijuana-style hot dog wrapped in bacon or a queso-topped cup of corn kernels for around $4.

 Old-school home cooking